AMBER: An Adaptive Multimodal Mask Transformer for Beam Prediction with Missing Modalities: System Model and Problem Formulation

 \subsection{Problem Formulation}

 The objective of beam prediction is to identify the optimal transmit beam that maximizes the effective channel gain, i.e.,

 Traditional pilot-based beam training can achieve this objective, but it becomes prohibitively costly for large codebooks with narrow beams, as a substantial number of pilots are required.
 Since the optimal beam direction strongly depends on the geometric relationship among the BS, UE, and surrounding environment, DL-based beam prediction offers a promising alternative by levering multimodal sensing information.
 The BS collects heterogeneous sensor data, including camera images, LiDAR point clouds, radar reflections, and positional coordinates as mentioned above, to provide rich contextual cues for learning environment-beam relationships.
 However, practical factors such as sensor blockage, adverse lighting, or weather conditions may render some modalities unavailable.
-To model this, let $\mathcal{I} \in \{\text{img, Lidar, radar, beam, pos}\}$ be the set of sensing and communication modalities.
-For each modality $i \in \mathcal I$, we define an availability indicator $m_i \in \{0, 1\}$, where $m_{i} = 1$ indicates that the corresponding modality is available and $m_{i} = 0$ otherwise.
+To model this, let $\mathcal{I}=\{I,L,R,B,G\}$ denote the set of sensing and communication modalities, corresponding to image, LiDAR, radar, beam, and GPS, respectively, with cardinality number I. For each modality $i\in\mathcal{I}$, we define an availability indicator $m_i\in\{0,1\}$, where $m_i=1$ indicates that the corresponding modality is available and $m_i=0$ otherwise.
 The modality-availability vector is then expressed as